NunoSempere/ReverseShooting/README.md

 The code contains two parts, one which carries out some vanilla reverse shooting, and another which adds shocks and accelerations.
 I have only cleaned out the first part.

+## Vanilla reverse shooting
+Files: Calibrate.m, getsteadystate.m, transit1dx.m, solvetransition.m, getells0.m, Transition.m

+How to use: Change the "matlabminiscriptspath" variable on Transition.m, and then run Transition.m

+Modify: Change the hard-coded values and equations in the vanilla reverse shooting files to your desired equations and values.
+Change the "matlabminiscriptspath" variable on Calibration.m as well.

+## Shocks and accelerations
+Files: Acceleration.m, TransitoryShock.m, FindAlternativePath.m

+How to use and modify: Here be dragons.
+Don't.
+Leave that to less innocent souls.

 ## What each file does

 ### getsteadystate.m